fmatthew5876/stdcxx-bitops/README.md

 * *set*: If we say that a bit has been "set", we mean that we will change it's value to 1.
 We can also say "set the bit to x", which has the obvious meaning of changing the value to 0 or 1, depending on the value of x.
 * *reset*: To reset a bit is to change it's value to 0.
 * *flip*: To flip a bit is to invert it's value.
-That is set the bit if it is currently 0 and likewise reset if it is currently 1.
+That is set the bit if it is currently 0 and likewise reset the bit if it is currently 1.
-* *test*: To test a bit is to return it's value.
+* *test*: To test a bit is to return `true` if its value is 1, otherwise return `false`.
-* *subword*: A collection of contiguous bits of a given size (usually > 1).
+* *subword*: A collection of contiguous bits of a given size.
 Some commonly found examples:
  * *nibble*: a subword of size 4
  * *byte*: a subword of size `CHAR_BIT`, usually 8
  * *word*: Depending on the platform terminology, often a subword of size 16, 32 or 64.